pyrogram/pyrogram/compiler/docs/template/methods.rst

 Available Methods
 =================

 This page is about Pyrogram methods.
-All the methods listed here are bound to a :class:`~pyrogram.Client` instance.
+All the methods listed here are bound to a :class:`~pyrogram.Client` instance, except for :meth:`~pyrogram.idle()`, which is a special function that can be found in the main package directly.

 .. code-block:: python
     :emphasize-lines: 6